hkl690/RazorPagesMovie/README.md

-Tutorial: Create a Razor Pages web app with ASP.NET Core: https://learn.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/?view=aspnetcore-8.0&viewFallbackFrom=aspnetcore-2.1&preserve-view=true
+Tutorial: Create a Razor Pages web app with ASP.NET Core

 This series includes the following tutorials: